LuChenLab/SCAPE/README.md

 ```

+## Downstream analysis

+The output of SCAPE can be loaded into a Seurat object in R, which could be easily use for downstream single cell analyses offered by Seurat.

 ## Examples

 Visit [wiki](https://github.com/LuChenLab/SCAPE/wiki) for examples of running SCAPE.

-## Downstream analysis

-The output of SCAPE can be loaded into a Seurat object in R, which could be easily use for downstream single cell analyses offered by Seurat.
+## Methods comparison on simulated data
+The code for method comparison can be found [here](./simulation).

 ## Citation